Treatment

 Weightbearing.
 You will begin putting weight on your knee immediately after surgery.
 You may need to use a walker, cane, or crutches for several days following your operation.

-Rehabilitation exercise.
+Rehabilitation exercises.
 A physical therapist will provide specific exercises to help restore strength to your quadriceps muscles and maintain range of motion in your knee.
 It is critical to perform these exercises as often as directed in order to achieve a good outcome.

 Doctor visits.
 You will continue to see your orthopaedic surgeon for follow-up visits to evaluate your progress after surgery.